Kimserey/BlogArchive/20160907_untrack_git_file.md

 ## Conclusion

 Today we saw how we could untrack a file previously pushed on a git repository.
-This was useful for me as I previously held a config file in my repository and Hope you enjoyed reading this post as much as I enjoyed writing it, if you have any comments leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/kimserey_lam).
+This was useful for me as I previously held a config file in my repository and needed an easy way to untrack it.
+Hope you enjoyed reading this post as much as I enjoyed writing it, if you have any comments leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/kimserey_lam).
 See you next time!